0xh3xa/algorithms/README.md

     - Applications: convert between names and integers which symbol table

+    - Implementations

+        1. Set-of-edges graph representation

+            .
+Maintain a list of the edges (linked list or array)

+            .
+In-efficient implementation make unusable in huge graph

+        2. Adjacency-matrix graph representation

+            .
+Maintain a two-dimensional V-by-V boolean array, for each edge v-w in graph: adj[v][w] = adj[w][v] = true

+            .
+Not very widely used because for a huge graph, you would have billion square number of entries

+        3. Adjacency-list graph representation

+            .
+Maintain vertex-indexed array of lists

+            .
+Widely used

 * Operations:  `addEdge(int v, int w), adj(int v), V(), E(), toString()`

  `Algorithm`